ComparativeGenomicsToolkit/hal2vg/README.md

 ```

 **Note**: The output graph is only readable by vg version 1.24.0 and greater.

-`hal2vg` uses lots of memory to store both the entire pinch graph and sequence graph.
-An alternative conversion pipeline can be found [here](https://github.com/ComparativeGenomicsToolkit/hal#pangenome-graph-export-gfa-and-vg).

 Copyright (C) 2020 by UCSC Computational Genomics Lab